 When the girls were in high school, Mike sold his timber business and bought Party Makers, a costume and party store painted cotton candy pink.
 Kay went from making costumes to becoming a costume buyer and seller, and Mike did the behind-the-scenes business stuff.

 At Halloween the place buzzed with energy.
 Everyone in Tuscaloosa, Alabama, came in at least once to find the perfect costume or just capture the exciting Halloween spirit.
-The store was jam-packed with costumes, wigs, pantyhose, hats, and just weird stuff you couldn't find anywhere else in town!
+The store was jam-packed with costumes, wigs, colorful tights, funny hats, and just weird stuff you couldn't find anywhere else in town!
 It was a wonderful place to browse and an even better place to have a plastic sword fight!

 Kristin and Kelly both worked at the store in their teenage years, and at Halloween, Mike and Kay called in everyone in the extended family to help.
 It was the best time of the year.